syntax-tree/hastscript/readme.md

 ## JSX

 `hastscript` can be used as a pragma for JSX.
-The example above (omitting the second) can then be written like so, using inline Babel pragmas, so that SVG can be used too:
+The example above can then be written like so, using inline Babel pragmas, so that SVG can be used too:

 `example-html.jsx`: